abbreviatedman/diner/README.md

 const {total} = restaurant.serve();
 ```

-Or, if you have a headChef system going on, you'll basically have a `buffet` instead of a `dish`, and you'll have to choose which `dish` you want:
+Or, if you have a headChef system going on, you'll have a `buffet` instead of a `dish`, and you'll have to choose which `dish` you want:

 ```javascript
 const {math} = restaurant.serve();